The holidays are nearly upon us and, if you’re like most people, you may feel stressed out by them for a variety of reasons.

 Remember, the holidays can be a stressful time for many of us.

 You’re not alone in it.
-But if you would like some more targeted support, particularly around setting boundaries with family or navigating challenging relationship dynamics, please reach out to us at Evergreen Counseling so we can support you in this.
+But if you would like some more targeted support, particularly around setting boundaries with family or navigating challenging relationship dynamics, please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.